hongshuochen/EE599-HW5/README.md

 # HW5 EE599 - Computing Principles for Electrical Engineers

-- Please clone the repository, edit [README.md](README.md) to answer the questions, and fill up functions to finish the hw.
+- Deadline: Monday, September 21st by 23:59 pm
+- Total: 130 points.
+100 points is considered full credit.

+**About Grading Rubrics**
 - For non-coding quesitions, you will find **Answer** below each question.
 Please write your answer there.
 - For coding questions, please make sure that your code can run ```bazel run/test```.
 In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
-- For submission, please push your answers to Github before the deadline.
-- Deadline: Monday, September 21st by 23:59 pm
-- Total: 130 points.
-100 points is considered full credit.
+Do **Not** change or modify any given function headers and formats in both [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
+Unexpected changes will result in **zero** credit.
+- For coding questions, there is a **black box testing** for each question.
+All points are only based on passing the test cases or not (i.e. we don't grade your work by your source code).
+So, try to do comprehensive testing before your final submission.

 ## Question 1 (50 Points.
 Medium)